ing-norante/mastrodichiavi/README.md

 * [NeoPixel Ring - 24 x WS2812 5050 RGB LED with Integrated Drivers](http://www.adafruit.com/product/1586)

 When I say *automatically* I mean using the stepper motor to phisically turn the key inside the keylock.
 The access control is ruled by the Came RBM21 with an RFID reader sensor placed near the entrance.
+For testing purpose I used a switch to emulate the signal coming from the RBM21 but due to voltage difference we can't connect the Came directly to the Arduino.
+We'll need a relay to separate the two circuits.
+Have a look [here](http://www.glacialwanderer.com/hobbyrobotics/?p=9) and [here](http://www.instructables.com/id/Connecting-a-12V-Relay-to-Arduino/?ALLSTEPS) for reference.

 ###Basic functioning###
 The Arduino has a power switch and a switch sensor placed inside the keylock to detect if the lock is armed or not.
 The power switch is used